Gideon Hausner: Biography

-Hausner was born in Lemberg (now Lviv), then the capital of Galicia, a province of Austria-Hungary (now Ukraine), to Polish-Jewish economist rabbi and Zionist Bernard Hausner, who was later member of the Polish Sejm (parliament).
+Hausner was born in Lemberg (now Lviv), then the capital of Galicia, a province of Austria-Hungary (now Ukraine), to Polish-Jewish economist rabbi and Zionist Bernard Hausner, who was later a member of the Polish Sejm (parliament).
 He immigrated to Mandatory Palestine from Poland in 1927, when his father took the post of Economic Advisor to the Polish Government, first in Haifa and later in Tel Aviv.
 Hausner attended high school in Tel Aviv, before studying philosophy at the Hebrew University of Jerusalem, and then law at the Jerusalem Law School.
 He spoke Polish, Hebrew, Yiddish, English, and German.

 He was a member of the Haganah, and during the 1948 Arab-Israeli War, he served in the Etzioni Brigade.
 After the war, he worked as a military prosecutor, and then as president of the military court.

 In 1960, he was appointed Attorney General, but resigned from the post in 1963 and pursued a career in politics.
 He was elected to the Knesset in 1965 as a member of the Independent Liberals, having previously been active in the Progressive Party (the Independent Liberals were a breakaway group of mostly Progressive Party members following the party's merger into Gahal).
 He was re-elected in 1969 and 1973, and resigned from the Knesset upon being appointed a Minister without Portfolio in 1974 as part of Golda Meir's cabinet.
 Re-elected in 1977 as the only member of the party, he lost his seat in the 1981 elections when the party failed to cross the electoral threshold.

 He was also the chairman of the council of Yad Vashem (1969–1989).

 He was married to Judith; they had two children: Tamar, and Amos.
 His daughter is Tami Raveh-Hausner, chairwoman of HaHadashot 12; she is married to advocate Yehuda Raveh.